 This workshop encourages you to fool all your friends and create a fake diary from the future.
 Professor Tudur Hallam and Dr Miriam Elin Jones present time capsules to inspire your journey into the future and teach you to imagine and envisage your own science fiction adventure.

 Would you like to know how dogs talk in Welsh, English and German, or how to say that you're hungry in Spanish and Welsh?
 This workshop concentrates on the rhythm of words and sentences in order to introduce three or four languages to the Scribblers all at once.
 Led by Mererid Hopwood and Siân Lloyd-Davies, with music by Gareth Glyn, we learn new languages and also how to listen very carefully to rhythm and rhyme.

 Cerdd-Iaith is a British Council Wales developed programme initially funded by the Paul Hamlyn Foundation's Teacher Development Fund and delivered in partnership with BBC National Orchestra of Wales, Yr Athrofa – the Institute of Education UWTSD and Ein Rhanbarth ar Waith (ERW).
 It is now exploring new languages supported by Aberystwyth University, the Goethe Institute, Ceredigion County Council and Welsh Government.

-Free digital Welsh language workshops for transition pupils in Years 6 and 7, brought to you as part of the Hay Festival Scribblers Tour and freely available to watch again.
+Free digital Welsh language workshops for transition pupils in Years 6 and 7, brought to you as part of the Hay Festival Scribblers Tour, are freely available to watch again.

-Join poets and authors Mererid Hopwood, Aneirin Karadog and Anni Llŷn for these free creative and interactive digital events focusing on location, landscape and identity to celebrate the Welsh language, hosted by Ameer Davies-Rana.
+Join poets and authors such as Gruffudd Owen, Rufus Mufasa, Mererid Hopwood, Aneirin Karadog and Anni Llŷn for these free creative and interactive digital events celebrating the Welsh language.